 Morrisville real estate is some of the most expensive in Pennsylvania, although Morrisville house values don't compare to the most expensive real estate in the U.S.

-Morrisville is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
+Unlike some boroughs, Morrisville isn’t mainly white- or blue-collar.
+Instead, the most prevalent occupations for people in Morrisville are a mix of both white- and blue-collar jobs.
 Overall, Morrisville is a borough of sales and office workers, professionals, and service providers.
 There are especially a lot of people living in Morrisville who work in office and administrative support (15.26%), sales jobs (10.54%), and food service (9.31%).

 Also of interest is that Morrisville has more people living here who work in computers and math than 95% of the places in the US.

 The population of Morrisville is very well educated relative to most cities and towns in the nation, where the average community has 21.84% of its adult population holding a 4-year degree or higher: 35.57% of adults in Morrisville have a bachelor's degree or even advanced degree.